 Raisins and Salted Nuts

-All three of these featured recipes appear on page 82 of Sunset's Host and Hostess Book, first printing in 1940.
+All three of these featured recipes appear on page 82 of Sunset’s Host and Hostess Book, first printed in 1940.

 Cranberry and Avocado Salad

 1 tablespoon (1 envelope) plain unflavored gelatine

 1/4 cup cold water

 Cook washed cranberries with one cup of water over low heat for 15 minutes.
 Just before removing from heat, add the sugar and the gelatine which has been softened in the 1/4 cup cold water.
 When the mixture is cool, fold in the diced celery and chopped walnuts.
 Pour into small molds and chill.